THE VELVET CODA

 Streamer Interest ★★★★ Apple TV+ likely lead — Ronan (Blitz) and Ferguson (Silo) are both platform talent

-Italian DGCA Boost ★★★ Ronan Irish/EU + Ferguson Swedish; Italian crew protects 50-point threshold
+Italian DGCA Boost ★★★ Ronan American + Ferguson Swedish; Italian crew protects 50-point threshold

 Same package as Trio E minus Turner's Apple leverage.
 Use only if Turner unavailable.